rosalbamonterrosas/hello-world/README.md

 #### Overview

 The Create Record Scene displays a list of empty fields of a newly created record.
 The list of record fields is obtained by the results of invoking a Traxiem REST API.
 When the record is created, make the record enter interactive editing mode and allow the user to modify the editable fields of the record.
-When the user edits a field, except for the `Headline` field, display a list of possible field values to choose.
+When the user edits a field, except for the `Headline` and `Description` fields, display a list of possible field values to choose.
 Once the editing is completed, save the updated fields of the record.

 #### Diagram